cliffordjorgensen/guideFinder/README.md

 Travel experiences application allows travelers to connect with local guides.

-Guides create a detailed profile including the services/experiences they are offering inclucding cost.
+Guides create detailed profile including the services/experiences they are offering inclucding cost.

 Guide profiles also include ratings from previous travelers and an option to connect and schedule.